 Belaying is an art within its category.
 It takes focus and full concentration to lead belay because the climbers rely on you for a safe catch when they fall.
 It is true that you do not have to be a lead climber or climb a 5.10 or higher to be a lead belayer.
 However, it is helpful in order to support your climber.

-I had an opportunity to volunteer as a belayer at National climbing competition at Kennesaw 2018.
+I had an opportunity to volunteer as a belayer at the National Climbing Competition at Kennesaw 2018.
 It was definitely an interesting and fun experience.
 I learned lots.
 I documented my belaying experience.
 If interested to know more, please read

 The belay requirements at competitions are strict and can be stressful.
 All eyes rest upon you to belay the climbers safely and at the same time not aiding or hindering the climber in any way.
 No pressure.
 I survived valiantly for my first time.
 Perhaps, I shall return to help again the following year.